 However, there are ways to travel the world for free, or nearly free, if you are willing to work for it.
 Enter part-time gigs, side hustles and other methods that allow you to travel and stay in the U.S. or abroad for next to nothing:

-1. Transport goods and pets
+1. Transport goods and even pets

 There’s no better classic getaway than a cross-country road trip.
 Unfortunately, between gas, hotels, and food, your costs can add up quickly.
 But what if you made deliveries along the way to cover your costs?

 That’s exactly what the app Roadie offers for those who want to hit the open road and get paid to do it.

-Columbia University student Thomas Scheiter wanted to drive his car from Los Angeles back to school one semester, so he signed up for the app in hopes of making some money along the way.
+You also have the option of loading up the car with other items that need to be transported, too.
 The downside to this gig is that you don’t get to have a leisurely drive since you’re on a deadline.

 Keep in mind that because you’ll be working, you won’t have entire days free to explore.
 Still, there usually is downtime, and you can always extend your trip after completing your commitment.

-- Fill out an application
+- Fill out an initial application

 - Go through a phone screening

-- Provide references
+- Provide five references

 - Pass a background check